On the Emergence of Implicit Curriculum in RLVR Learning Dynamics: Problem Setup

-\begin{assumption}[Initialization] At $t=0$, $Q^{(0)}$ is initialized to be zero matrix $\mathbf{0}_{d\times d}$. \end{assumption} For simplicity, in the following dicsussions, we let $A^{(t)}$ represent the value of $A$ at iteration $t$, dropping the explicit dependence on the $\theta^{(t)}$ or $Q^{(t)}$ where the context allows.
+\begin{assumption}[Initialization] At $t=0$, $Q^{(0)}$ is initialized to be the zero matrix $\mathbf{0}_{d\times d}$. \end{assumption} For simplicity, in the ensuing discussions, we let $A^{(t)}$ represent the value of $A$ at iteration $t$, dropping the explicit dependence on the $\theta^{(t)}$ or $Q^{(t)}$ as long as it is clear from the context.